cedadev/cloudhands-ops/cloudhands/ops/doc/tst-integration.rst

 0. Prerequisites
     * `1.
 Login (demo user)`_.

-1. From the `Organisations` dropdown, select `EOSCloud`.
+1. From the `Organisations` dropdown, select `Portal Test Organisation`.

-    * You are sent to the EOSCloud JVO page.
+    * You are sent to the Portal Test Organisation JVO page.

 2. From the breadcrumb menu, select `Catalogue`.

-    * The catalogue page is populated with five items.
+    * The catalogue page is populated with two items.
     * Clicking each item shows a name in bold, a description, and an `OK` button.

 3. Select a catalogue item and click `OK`.

     * You are sent to the `Configure appliance` page.
+Note this URL for later.
-    * There is a form called `General information` with three fields and an `OK` button.
-The fields are `Name`, `Description`, and `Ipaddr`.
+    * There is a form called `General information` with two fields and an `OK` button.
+The fields are `Name`, and `Description`.

 4. Create a new appliance by filling the fields as follows: